 Heat two tablespoons of olive oil and apply it on your scalp and hair.
 Gently massage it in for a few minutes.
 Wrap your hair in a towel and leave the oil in for the next steps.
 The longer you leave it in, the better it works, especially if you have dry or damaged hair.

 Prepare a healthy lunch ahead of your treatment for this step.
 I love having lunch at the spa when I go for a full treatment.
 Something about lounging around in my robe and slippers, sipping on Prosecco and eating makes me happy!
-I will post a recipe for a spa lunch menu tomorrow.
-Update: now posted!
+Here’s a link to some recipes for a spa lunch menu I had posted before.

 Bath or steam shower